MSIX app attach glossary

 An MSIX package is an MSIX file or application.

 An MSIX share is a network share that holds expanded MSIX packages.
-MSIX shares support SMB 3 or later.
-Applications get staged from this MSIX share without having to move application files to the system drive.
+MSIX shares must support SMB 3 or later.
+The shares must also be accessible to the Virtual Machines (VM) in the host pool system account.
+MSIX packages get staged from the MSIX share without having to move application files to the system drive.

 Repackaging takes a non-MSIX application and converts it into MSIX using the MSIX Packaging Tool (MPT).
 For more information, see MSIX Packaging Tool overview.

-Expanding MSIX package is a multi-step process.
-It takes the MSIX file and put its content into a VHD(x) or CIM file.
+Expanding an MSIX package is a multi-step process.
+Expansion takes the MSIX file and puts its content into a VHD(x) or CIM file.